Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  [ ] https://sites.google.com/site/prologsite/prolog-problems
  [ ] https://dtai.cs.kuleuven.be/ppcbook/ppcbook.pdf
  [ ] https://dtai.cs.kuleuven.be/ppcbook/
+ [ ] Gilbert Strang' linear algebra is the mathematics of data /mining|science/, and prolog is all data /science|mining/; I'm /pro ?logic(al)?/

 my digital flag is now in a state of superposition between /forward|reverse/ स्वस्तिक, but that's randomness for you so you couldn't even tell when I implemented this feature ∵ ttime is relative analogous flags are /a?symmetrically/ double sided so my flag is now in a state of superposition between /forward|reverse/ स्वस्तिक